flatironinstitute/nomad/README.md

 Only numpy is used extensively, but the other libraries offer more convenient implementations of some of the statistical operations.

-As the `lzcompression` package is not yet published, you'll need to install it in local mode.
+As the `fi_nomad` package is not yet published, you'll need to install it in local mode.
 The easiest way to do this is to:
 - Clone this repository and change into it
 - Ensure your appropriate environment is active
-- `pip install -e .` to make `lzcompression` an installed package for the environment
+- `pip install -e .` to make `fi_nomad` an installed package for the environment

 We'll publish to `pypi` once we're out of alpha and have picked a good name.